 Contrastingly I am also an extreme sports enthusiast finding joy in rock climbing, skiing and slacklining.
 Slacklining is a balance sport that requires major concentration, this has helped me tremendously in training a meditative mind and patient perseverance.

 This began as an attempt to reduce my ecological footprint, and out of compassion for all living beings.
 It has evolved into a personal health choice too as more research points towards it’s health benefits.

 Good health is in my blood.
 My parents are co-founders and managing directors of Uni-Vite Healthcare Ltd, a UK-based premium nutritional supplement company.
 With this family background I have always been conscious of the importance of optimum nutrition.

 The design of their supplements is based upon current science of many sources, but particularly using the research of Dr Paul Clayton, former President of the Forum on Food and Health at the Royal Society of Medicine.

-Currently I am collaborating with my father Colin Rose in creating recipes that will support his new book.
+I collaborated with my father Colin Rose in creating recipes to support his recent book “Delay Ageing – Healthy to 100”.